groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/searching/advanced-search-archive-documents.md

 ---
+---
+---
+---
 id: advanced-search-archive-documents
 url: signature/net/advanced-search-archive-documents
 title: Advanced search archive documents
 linkTitle: 🌐 Archive
 weight: 16
-description: "This article explains how to make advanced search withing the archive that contains several documents for any electronic signatures with GroupDocs.Signature API."
+description: "This article explains how to make advanced search within the archive that contains several documents for any electronic signatures with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 toc: True
 structuredData:
     showOrganization: True
     application:
-        name: Advanced search for varios signatures within the archive files in C#
+        name: Advanced search for various signatures within the archive files in C#
         description: Advanced search for all supported signatures within the archives fast and easily with C# language and GroupDocs.Signature for .NET APIs
         productCode: signature
         productPlatform: net